-(i) In the course of replacing the Council's asset register, a number of issues were identified that rendered the data previously held as unreliable for the purpose of preparing the Statement of Accounts including:
+(i) In the course of replacing the Council's asset register, a number of issues were identified that demonstrated that the data was unreliable for the purpose of preparing the Statement of Accounts including:

 - misclassification of assets within the categories of Property, Plant and Equipment (PPE) and between PPE and other non-current assets.
-This has been corrected in 2017/18 and 2018/19. - assets with unfeasible useful economic lives - expenditure held as assets under construction for works that were complete.
+This has been corrected in 2017/18 and 2018/19. - assets with unfeasible useful economic lives

-The unreliable data has been enhanced and the Balance Sheet restated, with a resulting reduction in Long Term Assets of £83.7m at 1 April 2018 (see Table 1 Effect on Balance Sheet) and £39.8m at 31 March 2019 (see Table 8 Effect on Balance Sheet).
+These errors have been corrected as part of the creation of the new asset register and the Balance Sheet restated, with a resulting reduction in Long Term Assets of £83.7m at 1 April 2018 and £37.3m at 31 March 2019 (see Tables 1 and 8 - Effect on Balance Sheet).